4.7. Image Classes¶

 to allow the usage of even more rays.

-It does multiple traces and iteratively adds up the image components to a summed image.
+It does multiple traces and iteratively adds up the resulting images.

 The returned value of iterative_render